nursek/Maze-Visualiser/README.md

 # Maze-Visualiser
 Maze Visualizer is an OCaml application that generates and visualizes a maze using a recursive division algorithm.
-It draws the maze on screen and simulates a path through it, providing an interactive experience for users.
+It draws the maze on screen and simulates a path through it.